How to setup crypto donations on your website

 In this guide we will uncover some of the ways you can get started with accepting cryptocurrency donations on your website in minutes, these are the services we will review:

-Benefits of adding crypto donations on your site
+Benefits of adding cryptocurrency donations on your site

-You might ask why you should look into adding cryptocurrency donations on your site?
+You might ask why you should look into adding donations from cryptos on your site?
 Well here are a couple of reasons why it might be worth doing.

 1 ) Cost minimisation

-So adding cryptocurrency donations on your site means no hefty bank card bills, or even fees for using another service.
-Often crypto donations are completely free to setup.
+So adding cryptocurrency donations on your site means no hefty bank card bills or even fees for using another service.
+Often donations in crypto form are completely free to setup.

 2 ) Added options